nextauthjs/next-auth/docs/docs/configuration/events.md

 The message object will contain:

 - `user`: The user object from your adapter.
+- `account`: The object returned from the provider.
-- `providerAccount`: The object returned from the provider.
+- `profile`: The object returned from the `profile` callback of the OAuth provider.

 ### session